 As Rubin notes, when so many things are out of control people become a little crazy about what they can control, or feel they can control.

 That is one reason why we still need your dissertation.
 We still need your knowledge to combat those who forget history, don’t understand politics, have misconceptions about sexuality, and don’t understand whatever human problem your dissertation is studying.

 Your dissertation is, in and of itself, activism.
 It is a way of creating new knowledge and making the world a better place.
 It is a way of giving your community of origin a voice.
 It is a way of speaking truth to power.

-For all of you who are here despite this system not being built for you, to people of color, to working-class scholars, to first-generation folx, to queer scholars, women, and scholars will visible and invisible disability–Just showing up into this hostile space is it’s own form of activism.
-When we add your dissertation to the repository we destabilize the canon of knowledge based on wealthy white make experience.
+For all of you who are here despite this system not being built for you, to people of color, to working-class scholars, to first-generation folx, to queer scholars, women, and scholars with visible and invisible disability–Just showing up into this hostile space is its own form of activism.
+When we add your dissertation to the repository we destabilize the canon of knowledge based on wealthy white male experience.